Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Performance comparison with respect to SGLD algorithm

 \end{proposition}

 This result is more general than the previous example.
-In particular, if $f(x,z)$ satisfies Assumption \ref{assumptions} (i)-(iii) with $m,M,B$ replaced by $m_{1},M_{1},B_{1}$, then $f_a(x,z):=f(x/a, z)$ satisfies Assumption \ref{assumptions} (i)-(iii) with $m=m_{1}a^{-2}$, $M=M_{1}a^{-2}$ and $B=B_{1}a^{-1}$.
-Proposition \ref{prop:comparison} essentially says that if we consider the normalized empirical risk objective $F_\bz(x/a) = \frac{1}{n} \sum_{i=1}^n f(x/a, z_i)$ where $a$ is a (normalization) scaling parameter and $f(x, z)$ satisfies Assumption \ref{assumptions}, then for large enough values of $a$, the empirical risk surface will be relatively flat and momentum variant SGHMC2 can converge faster to an $\varepsilon$-neighborhood of the global minimum.
+In particular, if $f(x,z)$ satisfies Assumption~\ref{assumptions} (i)-(iii) with $m,M,B$ replaced by $m_{1},M_{1},B_{1}$, then $f_a(x,z):=f(x/a, z)$ satisfies Assumption~\ref{assumptions} (i)-(iii) with $m=m_{1}a^{-2}$, $M=M_{1}a^{-2}$ and $B=B_{1}a^{-1}$.
+Proposition~\ref{prop:comparison} essentially says that if we consider the normalized empirical risk objective $F_\bz(x/a) = \frac{1}{n} \sum_{i=1}^n f(x/a, z_i)$ where $a$ is a (normalization) scaling parameter and $f(x, z)$ satisfies Assumption~\ref{assumptions}, then for large enough values of $a$, the empirical risk surface will be relatively flat and the convergence rate of momentum variant SGHMC2 to an $\varepsilon$-neighborhood of the global minimum will be governed by the parameter $\mu_*$ which will be larger than that of the parameter $\lambda_*$ of SGLD when $a$ is sufficiently large.
+This will lead to improved performance bounds for SGHMC2 compared to known performance bounds for SGLD.